handsontable/handsontable/docs/content/guides/columns/column-filter.md

   // enable filtering for all columns
   filters: true,
   // `afterGetColHeader()` is a Handsontable hook
-  // it's fired after Handsontable retrieves information about a column header
-  // and appends it to the table header afterGetColHeader(col, TH) {
+  // it's fired after Handsontable appends information about a column header to the table header afterGetColHeader(col, TH) {
     // remove the column menu button from the 'Brand', 'Price', and 'Date' columns if (col == 0 || col == 2 || col == 4) {